healthrobotsworkshop/RSS-workshop2025/index.md

 layout: home
 ---

 Integrating robots into healthcare presents significant opportunities to improve patient care and support clinicians [1,2].
-Many researchers have explored using robots to provide physical, cognitive, and social assistance [3,4,5].
+Many researchers have explored using robots to provide physical, cognitive, and social assistance [3-6].

-In parallel, a growing body of interdisciplinary work across areas spanning robotics, human-robot interaction, policy, ethics, and healthcare explores broader socio-technical and ethical impacts of healthcare robots.
-Researchers are exploring questions of 1) Agency: when and how do healthcare robots infringe on users' autonomy / agency [11]?
+In parallel, a growing body of interdisciplinary work across areas spanning robotics, human-robot interaction, and policy explores broader socio-technical and ethical impacts of healthcare robots.
+Researchers are exploring questions of 1) Agency: when, and how, do healthcare robots infringe on users' autonomy / agency?
 2) Policy: how do we design policy frameworks for healthcare robots?
-3) Translation: how can these policies and guidelines be integrated into robot deployments?
+3) Translation: how can policies and guidelines be integrated into robot deployments?

-However, real-world robot deployments in healthcare settings have brought to light complex issues, and unintended consequences.
-These include worker displacement, care reconfiguration, and the reinforcement of social biases and inequities [6,7,8].
-More research is needed to understand how such ``downstream'' effects [9] may impact patients, healthcare workers, and adjacent communities.
+However, real-world robot deployments in healthcare settings have brought to light complex issues and unintended consequences.
+These include worker displacement, care reconfiguration, and the reinforcement of social biases and inequities [6-10].
+More research is needed to understand how such ''downstream'' effects [11] may impact patients, healthcare workers, and adjacent communities.

-This workshop will bring together a transdisciplinary group of researchers and practitioners (roboticists, healthcare workers, social scientists) to explore these topics, from both academia and industry.
-We will identify downstream effects of robots in healthcare, and ideate on ``upstream'' interventions [10] to mitigate them.
-We will explore topics including how clinically assistive robots impact clinical workflow, privacy considerations that still support robotic applications, and best practices on the continuous inclusion of key stakeholder groups.
+This workshop will bring together transdisciplinary researchers and practitioners (roboticists, healthcare workers, social scientists) to explore these topics.
+We will identify downstream effects of robots in healthcare, and ideate ''upstream'' interventions [12] to mitigate them.
+We will explore topics including how clinically assistive robots impact workflow, privacy considerations, and best practices for including key stakeholder groups to design/develop/deploy robots.

 We will promote critical dialogue, generate actionable recommendations, and lay the groundwork for future research and policy initiatives towards the downstream success of healthcare robots.
-To continue collaboration beyond the workshop, we will organize a journal special issue (e.g., RA-L, ACM HEALTH), to explore key workshop topics in depth.
+To continue collaboration post-workshop, we will organize a journal special issue to explore workshop topics in depth.

 Cite:
   [1]Riek, L. D. (2017).
 Healthcare robotics.
 Communications of the ACM, 60(11), 68-78.